 “Organizations that do not have a high-level Cloud strategy driven by their business strategy will significantly increase their risk of failure and wasted investment.”

 Strategic, experienced, technical.

 Step 1.
 Server and Application Migration Analysis

-Migrating to Azure is a lot more than simply lifting and shifting your current server fleet, every organisation should consider multiple factors such as:
+Migrating to Microsoft Azure Cloud is a lot more than simply lifting and shifting your current server fleet, every organisation should consider multiple factors such as:

 - Is this server relevant to migrate?

 - Do I need to migrate, or can I rebuild?